nikiniki1/PINN-NTK/readme.rst

 PINN NTK Pytorch implementation
 -------------------------------
 I'm not owner of the idea and paper, but original code use tensorflow and a I just wanted to rewrite it using Pytorch.
+Some code I copy from original repository (plotting, Sampler), but solver is mine.

 Problems and features
 ---------------------